informalsystems/audits/ibc/ics20/findings.md

 - In the spec `onRecvPacket` prefix should contain "/" at the end to be aligned with the code.

 - In `onRecvPacket` in the spec acknowledgemt packet is returned, while error is returned at the code level.

+- `createOutgoingPacket` spec has unused `source` argument

+- Denom hashing and coin traces aren't mentioned in the spec but play an essential role - should at least link to ADR001

 ## Code maintainability